thingsboard/thingsboard.github.io/docs/samples/esp8266/temperature.md

 ![image](/images/samples/esp8266/temperature/attributes.png)

 After, open **"Dashboards"** section then locate and open **"ESP8266 DHT22: Temperature & Humidity Demo Dashboard"**.
-As a result you will see two digital gauges and two time-series charts displaying temperature and humidity level (similar to dashboard image in the introduction).
+As a result, you will see two digital gauges and two time-series charts displaying temperature and humidity level (similar to dashboard image in the introduction).

 ## Next steps